 Making Christmas peppermint bark is a cinch!
 Follow my easy and straightforward directions, and you’ll have this ready in no time.

-Tip: Add the white chocolate when the semi-sweet chocolate is about 90% set to encourage your bark to “stick together” when you cut or break it.
+- Melt the white chocolate and mix in the peppermint extract.
+Spread over the semi-sweet chocolate when the semi-sweet chocolate is about 90% set (this encourages your bark to “stick together” when you cut or break it).

 For my peppermint bark recipe, I use semi-sweet chocolate chips.
 If you’re using chocolate chips, make sure that you’re using high-quality chocolate chips that you know will melt smoothly.